neo-project/docs/docs/en-us/develop/write/nep17.md

 If the transfer is not processed, the function MUST return `false`.

-If the receiver is a deployed contract, the function MUST call `onPayment` method on receiver contract with the `data` parameter from `transfer` AFTER firing the `Transfer` event.
+If the receiver is a deployed contract, the function MUST call `onNEP17Payment` method on receiver contract with the `data` parameter from `transfer` AFTER firing the `Transfer` event.
 If the receiver doesn't want to receive this transfer it MUST call `ABORT`.

 **Transfer Event**